SoftwareAG/webmethods-integration-examples/README.md

 1. [Dockerbuilder example for Integration Server](https://github.com/SoftwareAG/webmethods-integration-examples/tree/master/dockerbuilder-integrationserver)
 2. [Dockerbuilder example for Microservice Runtime](https://github.com/SoftwareAG/webmethods-integration-examples/tree/master/dockerbuilder-microserviceruntime)

+## Service Designer

+Those examples show you how to use Service Designer to quickly develop typical services and/or integrations.
+They are mainly intented to show typical concepts, so they will not be "production ready" as rhey are!

+1. [Dynamic conversion of a flat file to xml or json] This demostrates the usage of service Desginer to build docker containers and exposing Rest APIs.
+The example will convert a csv dynamically toxmlor json.

 ______________________
 For more information you can Ask a Question in the [TECHcommunity Forums](http://techcommunity.softwareag.com/home/-/product/name/command-central).